Yiju-Li/CV/README.md

 [^6]: I am currently pursuing a *B.S.
 Degree in Computer Engineering* from the Jacobs School of Engineering at UC San Diego.
 For those who may not be aware, I would like to proudly share that the Jacobs School of Engineering at UC San Diego is ranked **#1** on the West Coast for research expenditures and ranks among the **top 10** in computer engineering, according to USNews 2023.

 [^7]: I have interned as a *QA Engineer* for 10 weeks at GloudGame in 2020, as a *Software Engineer* for 8 weeks at UBTech in 2021, and for 10 weeks at Shengmu Life in 2022.
 Additionally, I interned as an *Electrical Engineer* for 12 weeks at Virgitron in 2023.
+I have a strong appreciation for the concept of creating a perfectly reliable product in this field, but after realizing the repetitive nature of engineering work, I want to pursue something that is more challenging and exciting.

 *Website Last Updated@2023 June 12th.*